makersacademy/takeaway-challenge/README.md

 * `irb -r './lib/restaurant.rb'`
 * `2.6.5 :001 > kfc = Restaurant.new`
  `=> #<Restaurant:0x00007fe984874888> `
+ Hooray!
+Now you have a restaurant instance called `kfc` in your irb to play with.
+See commands below to run the user stories.

 User stories and example irb interactions